History of Rome: Capital of the Italian Republic

-Historical city center
+Historical city centre

 Today's Rome is a modern metropolis, yet it reflects the stratification of the epochs of its long history.
 The historical centre, identified as those parts within the limits of the ancient Imperial walls, contains archaeological remains from Ancient Rome.
 These are continuously being excavated and opened to the public, such as the Colosseum; the Roman Forum, and the Catacombs.
 There are areas with remains from Medieval times.
 There are palaces and artistic treasures from the Renaissance; fountains, churches and palaces from Baroque times.
 There is art and architecture from the Art Nouveau, Neoclassic, Modernist and Rationalist periods.
 There are museums, such as the Musei Capitolini, the Vatican Museums, Galleria Borghese.

 Parts of the historical centre were reorganised after the 19th-century Italian Unification (1880–1910 – Roma Umbertina).
 The increase of population caused by the centralisation of the Italian state necessitated new infrastructure and accommodation.
 There were also substantial alterations and adaptations made during the Fascist period, for example, the creation of the Via dei Fori Imperiali; and the Via della Conciliazione in front of the Vatican.
 These projects involved the destruction of a large part of the old Borgo neighbourhood.
 New quartieri were founded, such as EUR (Esposizione Universale Roma), San Basilio, Garbatella, Cinecittà, Trullo and Quarticciolo.
 So great was the influx of people that on the coast, there was restructuring of Ostia and the inclusion of bordering villages such as Labaro, Osteria del Curato, Quarto Miglio, Capannelle, Pisana, Torrevecchia, Ottavia, Casalotti.